pearl-hub/kobol-extra/markdown/network.1.markdown

 The option -z is used for port scanning but not for sending data.

 ###Connect mode###

+To just verify a certain port is opened:
+`nc -vz www.cyberciti.biz 443`

 To check connection to server.com:8080 from source port 1025 waiting for one second:
 `nc -w1 -z -u -p 1025 server.com 8080`